CERT/CC

 silk.conf(5) is the configuration file naming the Classes, Types, and Sensors available at your installation.

 rwcut(1) prints the attributes of SiLK Flow records in a delimited, columnar, human-readable format.
-Users can define new printable attributes using plug-ins written in C or PySiLK.
+Users may define new printable attributes using plug-ins written in C or PySiLK.

 SiLK Python Extension